andrewharvey/osm-hybrid-carto/README.md

 OSM Hybrid Carto Style sheet (c) by Andrew Harvey `<andrew.harvey4@gmail.com>`

-OSM Hybrid Carto Style sheet is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+OSM Hybrid Carto Style sheet is licensed under a Creative Commons CC0 Public Domain Dedication license.

 You should have received a copy of the license along with this work.
-If not, see <http://creativecommons.org/licenses/by-sa/3.0/>.
+If not, see <http://creativecommons.org/publicdomain/zero/1.0/>.

-My intention is for this style sheet source and any map images rendered from this style sheet to be covered by this license.
-I consider rendering your own data using this style sheet a derived work of both this style sheet and your source data and as such I ask that you comply with the ShareAlike requirements of this license if you publish map images made using this style sheet.
+Although not required, I would prefer you give Attribution when using this work and release modifications to this stylesheet under the same CC0 license.

 Configuration
 =============